PingThingsIO/btrdb-explained/README.md

 ## The Tree Structure

-BTrDB stores its data in a time-partitioned tree.
+BTrDB stores its data in a time-partitioned tree, with a branching factor of 64.

-The tree root node represents a time range of 2^62 ns (~146 years).
-This range is evenly partitioned by 2^6 (64) child nodes, each representing 2^56 ns (2.28 years).
+The root node covers ~146 years.
+Bottom nodes (only ten levels down) cover 4ns each.

-Each child node is a list of raw points at first, but once this list exceeds 64 points, the points are pushed further down the tree into a new level of time-partitioned child nodes.
-The parent node stores statistical information about all points below it to retain a view at its resolution.
+Each child node holds a list of raw points until exceeding its capacity of 64.

-The sampling rate of the data determines how deep the tree will be, and can be variable.
-This database supports storing data at nanosecond precision, as you can see the 10th level will allow 64 raw points in a given range of 4 ns.
+Once full, the points are pushed further down the tree into new levels of time-partitioned child nodes.
+The parent node stores statistical information about all points below it to retain a summary at its given resolution.

 | level | point width | rough point width |
 |:------|:------------|:------------------|